scijava/jgo/README.md

 ```
 jrun repl
 ```
-Note that in the example above, the main class (`org.scijava.script.ScriptREPL`) comes from a _different_ artifact than the toplevel artifact (`net.imagej:imagej`).
-This is intentional, so that the various SciJava `scripting-<foo>` artifacts are included in the classpath of the REPL.
+Note that with the `repl` shortcut above, the main class (`org.scijava.script.ScriptREPL`) comes from a _different_ artifact than the toplevel artifact (`net.imagej:imagej`).
+This is intentional, so that all of [ImageJ](https://imagej.net/), including all of the various SciJava `scripting-<foo>` plugins, is included in the classpath of the REPL.

 ## Alternatives